frovedis/frovedis/doc/manual/python/dataframe/grouped_df_intro.md

 The groupby call returns a FrovedisGroupedDataframe instance.

+**Multiple columns can be used in groupby operation to create this instance:**

 For example,

+    # using multiple columns to create FrovedisGroupedDataframe object
+    g_df = fdf1.groupby(['Age','Country'])

-    # In order to select the grouped column
+**In order to select one of the grouped column:**

+For example,

     print(g_df['Country'])

 Output